davidtranhq/davOS/docs/interrupts.md

 # Setting up Interrupts

-* byte representations of the IDT and the IDT descriptor are defined in `IDT.h` and `IDTDescriptor.h`
+* byte representations of the IDT and the IDT descriptor are defined in `IDT.h` and `TableDescriptor.h`
-* IDT and IDTDescriptor are stored in the bss memory segment of the kernel (located somewhere above `0xffffffff80000000` in virtual memory)
+* IDT and IDT Descriptor are stored in the bss memory segment of the kernel (located somewhere above `0xffffffff80000000` in virtual memory)
 * IMPORTANT: segment selector in the interrupt gate points to a readable code segment defined in the GDT (see the limine protocol for the GDT)

 After a call to `LIDT addr`, where `addr` is the address of the IDT descriptor, the IDT register points to the IDT at `0xffff ffff 8000 2d60` whose size is `0xfff + 1 = 0x1000`: